 Worried About Someone?

-If you’ve noticed worrying changes in a friend or loved-one, here are the important things to hold clearly in your mind:
+If you’ve noticed worrying changes in a colleague, friend or loved-one, don't wait for them to "reach out".

 -